Ever wonder what pesto sauce is made of? Basil.

 And this leads to the question- what does basil taste like?
 Or does basil taste different based on the type?

-This post will discuss basil, different species, taste variances, and other crucial aspects.
+This post will discuss basil, different species, taste variances, and other important aspects.

 What is Basil?